fabioeloche/CollaboratorTracker/README.md

   - gspread: For interacting with Google Sheets.
   - google-auth: For authenticating with Google APIs.
   - prettytable: For creating formatted tables.

-### Google Sheets API Setup
-1. Enable the *Google Sheets API* in the Google Cloud Console.
-2. Create a service account and download the credentials as a JSON file.
-3. Save the credentials in a secure location and ensure the path is accessible by your program.

-### Environment Variables
-Set up the following environment variable:
-- CREDS: Path to your Google Sheets API JSON credentials.

 ### Configurations
 Modify the script with your Google Sheets details: